-A.15 RETENTION OF MEASUREMENT FORMS
+RETENTION OF MEASUREMENT FORMS A.15

-- A.15.1 The certification authority shall: - (a) retain the original measurement form(s) upon which the current certificate is based and shall provide the owner with a certified true copy of the measurement form(s). - (b) upon request, transfer those measurement form(s) to the new certification authority if the hull is exported.
+- A.15.1 The certification authority shall: - (a) retain the original measurement form(s) upon which the current certificate is based and shall provide the owner with a certified true copy of the measurement form. - (b) upon request, transfer the measurement form to the new certification authority if the hull is exported.